 If other treatments aren’t suitable for you, you might be offered chemotherapy with a drug called chlorambucil, combined with the monoclonal antibodies obinutuzumab or ofatumumab.
 Chlorambucil is given as tablets you take by mouth (orally).
 Obinutuzumab and ofatumumab are given as infusions and your healthcare team will tell you how many courses you’ll have, and when.

-In some cases (such as if you’re taking part in a research study) you may be offered treatment with the monoclonal antibody rituximab alongside chemotherapy drugs.
+In some cases you may be offered treatment with the monoclonal antibody rituximab alongside chemotherapy drugs.
 Rituximab is usually given as an infusion.

 Idelalisib and rituximab

 Idelalisib blocks some of the proteins inside cancerous blood cells that encourage the cancer to grow.
-It is usually used with rituximab.
-You may be offered idelalisib and rituximab as a first treatment if other treatments aren’t suitable for you and you have certain genetic characteristics known as 17p deletion or TP53 mutation.
 It can also be used to treat some people whose leukaemia has not responded to other treatments.

 Recent research has shown that you may be at greater risk of serious and fatal infections if you’re treated with idelalisib.
 To manage these risks, you will be given antibiotics throughout your treatment as protection (which is referred to as prophylaxis).
 All drug treatments carry some risk.
 Your healthcare team will weigh the risks carefully against the benefits when deciding which treatment to offer you.